-Excess Facilities and Other Costs r Employee Severance and Related Benefits Total
+Exc Excess Facilities and Other Costs Employee Severance and Related Benefits Total

-Balance, December 1, 2020 \$ - - \$ 3,523 \$ 3,523
+Balance, December 1, 2020 \$ \$ 3,523 \$ 3,523

-Costs incurred 10 2 795 897
+Costs incurred 105 823 928

-Cash disbursements (8) 5) (3,940 (4,025)
+Cash disbursements (105) (4,326) (4,431)

-Translation adjustments and other = 8 8
+Translation adjustments and other 11 11

-Balance, May 31, 2021 \$ 1 7 \$ 386 \$ 403
+Balance, August 31, 2021 \$ \$ 31 \$ 31

 Cash disbursements for expenses incurred to date under this restructuring are expected to be made through fiscal year 2021.
-Accordingly, the balance of the restructuring reserve of \$0.4 million is included in other accrued liabilities on the consolidated balance sheet at May 31, 2021.
+Accordingly, the balance of the restructuring reserve, which is not material, is included in other accrued liabilities on the consolidated balance sheet at August 31, 2021.

-We expect to incur additional expenses as part of this action related to employee costs and facility closures as we consolidate offices in various locations during fiscal year 2021, but we do not expect these costs to be material.
+We expect to incur additional expenses as part of this action related to employee costs and facility closures as we consolidate offices in various locations during fiscal year 2021.
+In September 2021, we closed a facility as part of this restructuring action and expect to incur restructuring charges of approximately \$2.9 million during the fourth quarter of fiscal year 2021.